roshankodi/roshankodi/README.md

 I’m a developer passionate about building practical applications with clean design and meaningful user experiences.
 My interests include **Web Development**, **AI-powered applications**, and **real-time systems**.

-- I’m currently strengthening my skills in **full-stack development**
+- Currently expanding my skills in **full-stack development and AI**
-- I like building projects that combine **clean UI + real functionality**
+- Interested in building projects that combine **clean UI and practical functionality**
-- I use my portfolio as the main hub for my work and professional profile
+- Focused on creating applications that solve real-world problems
 ---

 ### 🧩 roshan.config.json